One of iOS 16’s best features is the ability to edit or unsend a sent iMessage on iPhone. In this guide we’ll show you how to do it.

 How to Unsend or Edit an iMessage on iPhone

 Again, in order to unsend or edit iMessages on iPhone, you need to download iOS 16.
-For more on that, check out our guide to Apple’s latest operating system.
+For more about the operating system, check out our iOS 16 walkthrough.

 Once you get iOS 16 on board your iPhone, head into your Messages application and find the message thread where you want to edit or unsend a message.